yabje/scoresaber-wiki/wiki/faq.md

 ## I played all these maps but they give 0pp ?

 That means the map is most likely not ranked.
-If you would like to see those maps ranked in order to gain PP from them, please reach out to the mapper and ask if it could be a possibility for them to push their map into ranking-queue.
+If you would like to see those maps ranked in order to gain PP from them, please reach out to the mapper and ask if it could be a possibility for them to push their map for rank via the [ranking process](https://wiki.scoresaber.com/ranking-system.html#ranking-process).

 ## Why can a map not be unranked?